karlospn/bootstrapping-azure-subscription-and-azdo-project-for-terraform/README.md

 - Creating the resource group and the storage account for the tf state using the Powershell Az module
 - Executing the Terraform Init, Plan and Apply commands to create the rest of the resources.

-If this is the first time you run the script and want to create the all the resources from zero, set it to ``$True``.
+If this is the first time you run the script and want to create all the resources from zero, set it to ``$True``.

 When the ``ProvisionBootStrapResources`` parameter is set to ``$False`` it will skip the steps of creating the resource group and the storage account, it will only run the Terraform Init, Plan and Apply steps.
 If you have modified the ``main.tf`` file to add or update some existing resources set it to ``$False``.